 The ACT For-Hire Trucking Index is a monthly survey of for-hire trucking service providers.
 ACT Research converts responses into diffusion indexes, where the neutral or flat activity level is 50.

-As illustrated, a normal trucking freight cycle includes two-plus years of growth followed by about 18 months of retrenchment.
-The Volume Index has been below 50 for 11 of the past 13 months.
-While the near-term outlook remains cautious, imports should begin to recover soon.
-If this cycle is like the last two, demand growth will return in 2024, perhaps even late 2023.
+The Volume Index has been below 50 for 13 of the past 16 months.
+If this cycle is like the last two, demand growth will return in 2024, if not sooner.

-The Supply-Demand Balance loosened further in April, at 35.8 (SA) from 42.0 in March, largely due to the m/m decline in volumes, but the slight downtick in capacity also added to the looser reading.
-April marked the fourteenth consecutive underwater point in the series.
+The Supply-Demand Balance remained loose, at 42.8 (SA) in July from 41.2 in June.
+Continued weak volumes and the decline in capacity contributed to the low reading.
+July marked the seventeenth consecutive underwater point in the series.
 For context, in the 2015-2016 downcycle, the Supply-Demand Balance was loose for 17 of 19 months.
-While conditions remain loose, the seeds have been sown for a rebalancing.
+While conditions remain loose, the foundations for rebalancing have been laid as volumes begin to recover and capacity begins to contract.

-The cyclical reaction to the historically strong (and long) cycle of mid-2020 through early 2022 has been a historically sharp downturn.
-But less equipment capacity was added during the upturn, and the sharp downturn has caused a record number of marginal fleet failures, so capacity is starting to tighten.
+The cyclical reaction to the historically strong and long cycle of mid-2020 through early 2022 has been a historically sharp downturn.
+But dynamics are beginning to improve, albeit from low levels.
 And though demand is soft amid significant retail inventory destocking, consumer fundamentals are starting to recover, and destocks are inevitably followed by restocks.

 Check out our Freight Forecast!